Cancellation and refunds

 Google will try to recover the full purchase price from the developer and refund it to you.

 If Google cannot recover the full price, any amount recovered from the developer will be divided equally among everyone who bought the app.

-If you didn't pay for the app through Google Wallet, contact the developer directly:
+If you didn't pay for the app through Google Payments, contact the developer directly: